Tears of Joy Theatre

 Tears of Joy Theatre was a puppet theatre company located in the Portland metropolitan area of Oregon.
 It was founded in 1971 by Janet and Reg Bradley.
-The company toured two shows a year to schools in Oregon, Washington, California, Idaho, Montana and Nevada.
-It toured libraries and puts on mainstage shows in the Portland Metro area yearly.
+The company toured two to four shows a year to schools and civic centers in Oregon, Washington, California, Idaho, Montana, Arizona, Nebraska, Wyoming, and Nevada.
+It toured libraries and put on mainstage shows in the Portland Metro area yearly.
 It ended operations August 25, 2019.

 Awards

 Tears of Joy is the recipient of four Citations of Excellence from UNIMA USAin Puppetry Arts (issued by the organization Puppeteers of America).